 We share experience teaching in primary schools and universities as well as other wilderness education programs.
 Our curriculum has helped to shape college degree programs and is available in print.

 Our interests include birding, tree lore and cultivation, bow-making, primitive technology, winter survival, permaculture, and animal tracking.
-More importantly all our staff share a passion for teaching skills that strengthen our relationship with wild nature.
+More importantly all members of our staff share a passion for teaching skills that strengthen our relationship with each other and nature.